 Acral lentiginous melanoma

 Around half of all cases of melanoma that appear on the feet are acral lentiginous melanoma.
-This type of melanoma develops equally in all skin colors but represents a greater proportion of melanomas in darker-skinned people.
+This type of melanoma develops equally in all skin colors but represents a greater proportion of melanomas in people with darker skin tones.

 In the early stages, it can be hard to identify.
 It presents as a darker patch of discoloration of the skin.
 It can also occur in the nail and appear as a wide, dark streak on the nail.
-However, it is important to note that not all dark streaks on the nail indicate melanoma.
+It is important to note, however, that not all dark streaks on the nail indicate melanoma.

 This is typically a very dark blue-black papule.
 Nodular melanoma is the type most likely to develop in older adults.